 Skeletal muscle is made up of bundles of muscle fibres, which are surrounded by connective tissue, known as fascia.
 Muscle fibres are made up of bundles of myofibrils which in turn are constructed of actin and myosin filaments.
 A muscle strain is a tear to any of the structures within the muscle, including tendons and blood vessels.

 - Read more on skeletal muscle structure.

 Muscle strain recovery time

-The length of time a torn muscle will take to heal depends on the type of muscle strain and the severity.
+Muscle strain recovery time depends on which muscle tears and severity.
 In order to help get an idea of a pulled muscle recovery time, injuries are categorised in various ways.

 - Location within the muscle